SPEC 6 — Keys to the Castle

 Examples include servers that host services or web pages, and the processes for adding/removing project members on GitHub, chat, mailing lists, etc.

-2. Assign the lowest privilege needed for a developer to do their work meaningfully.
+2. Assign the lowest privileges needed for a developer to do their work meaningfully.

-Review permissions regularly (say, every six months) to maintain minimal permissions.
+Review permissions regularly (say, every year) to maintain minimal permissions.

 • Secrets are stored encrypted in a central (remote) location.